Ruila/hero-skills/README.md

 **React Router DOM**: It enables you to implement dynamic routing in a web app.
 Unlike the traditional routing architecture in which the routing is handled in a configuration outside a running app, React Router DOM facilitates component-based routing according to the needs of the app and platform.

+### Comment Principle

+Only comment things e.g. `// TODO` if the code is uncompleted or will be used in the future.

+### Obstacles to overcome

+First time using `styled-component`, figuring out the art of decomposing components in the most efficient way took me some time, but I eventually did it by observing common factors and extracting them out along the way.

+### Folder Structure

++ /src/api - axios Instance and APIs

++ /src/components - reusable components

++ /src/const - constant data for initializing or dummy data

++ /src/pages - page components

++ /src/types -

 ### Install Dependencies

 `yarn`